Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 LCL (Lateral Collateral Ligament)

-An important fourth knee ligament is the lateral collateral joint ligament.
-It is a cord-like band of ligaments on the outside of the knee that attaches the lower part of the base of the thigh bone to the upper part of the calf bone at the upper part of the leg.
+The lateral collateral ligament is an essential fourth knee ligament.
+It is a cord-like band of ligaments on the outside of the knee that attaches the lower part of the femur to the upper part of the tibia at the upper part of the leg.

 This ligament can also tear, which can result in such problems as swelling and bruising.
 However, with proper rehab and a good knee brace for a torn MCL or torn LCL, recovery will be fast and good.